zlogdanbr/ImageProcessing/README.md

 The menu Algorithms->Basic Algorithms Selection allows you to choose between several algorithms.

-So, edit the sources detect.h and detect.cpp adding a function with the signature cv::Mat foo( cv::Mat& m ).
+So, edit the sources opcvwrapper.h and opcvwrapper.cpp adding a function with the signature cv::Mat foo( cv::Mat& m ).

 Do all your processing inside this function then at childframe add the following: